Error message

 Tell us more about the Adobe CLOUDS leadership program?
 How can readers get involved?

 We hope the participants will immerse themselves in the program to learn more about Indigenous Leadership skills and how to incorporate them into their practice.
 This opportunity will allow college students to complete the Adobe Learn Certifications, attend monthly reflection-activity webinars, and attend the CLOUDS gathering in July 2025.
 Students will form groups at the gathering and produce a product for a competition.
-The top five teams will receive an all-expense paid trip to AISES National Conference to compete.
+The top five teams will receive an all-expense paid trip to the AISES National Conference to compete.
 We are accepting applicants on a rolling basis.
 Those interested can find out more and apply here: AISES CLOUDS Application.

 Is there anything else you’d like to share?

 Many Indigenous cultures are rooted in storytelling.
-Understanding that presenting is a form of storytelling can help you with preparing yourself for the task at hand.
+Understanding that presenting is a form of storytelling can help you with preparing for the task at hand.
 As the late Dr. Maya Angelou said, "... you carry your people with you in that room."
-Carry your people (family, friends, and ancestors) with you into the presentation and you will see how prod you make them.
+Carry your people (family, friends, and ancestors) with you into the presentation and you will see how proud you make them.

 avatar